Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/cv.md

 Work experience
 ======
+### Research Experience
+* GCC Resource Center, Indian Institute of Technology, <strong> Advised by: </strong> Prof. Uday Khedker <emphasize> May 2014 - June 2015 </emphasize>
+  * Worked on adding Inter procedural support from scratch in OptGen - a custom compiler optimization gen-erator for GCC - to create machine-independent optimizations based on simply the high level specificationsof the analyses.
+  * Optimized the existing generator’s CFG node traversal to improve performance.

+* Indian Institute of Tropical Meteorology, <strong> Advised by: </strong> Dr. Narendra Karmarkar <emphasize> February 2014 - June 2014 </emphasize>
+  * Built  a  scalable  N-SAT  solver  for  data  extracted  from  meteorological  visualizations  to  aid  in  improving  theaccuracy of predictions.

+* National Center for RadiAstrophysics / University of Pune ,  <strong> Advised by: </strong> Prof. Shubhangi Tikhe <emphasize> August 2013 - December 2013 </emphasize>
+  * Presented a comparative study seminar on usage of different heterogeneous systems for pulsar de-dispersion.

 ### Industry Experience:
   * NVIDIA Graphics Pvt.
 Ltd. ,  <emphasize> January 2017- August 2019  </emphasize>
     * Improve utilization of the newly introduced ’Uniform Register File’ in the then upcoming GPU architecture-’Turing’.